Page History: Installing Pinta

 Compare Page Revisions

-As Pinta can be installed in Linux, Mac or Windows, there are multiple ways to install Pinta based on what you are using as your operating system.
+Pinta can be installed on Linux, Mac or Windows.
+Due to this, there are multiple ways to install Pinta based on what you are using as your operating system.

 This document will show you the multiple ways to install Pinta.